 “I am super excited about joining the THMA Consulting team and look forward to training professionals at our new bridging clinic in Kingston,” Colleen told us.
 “I get to continue my love and passion for teaching, and that’s especially great in this field.”

-Colleen owns and operates the Glow Skincare Co. clinic in Kingston.
+Colleen owns and operates the Glow Skincare Co. clinic at 234 Princess St. in Kingston.
 THMA Consulting program participants in the area who have completed Virtual Training in Foundation Courses 1-3 will now have a convenient, close-to-home facility to do the Course 4: Hands-on Training.